Department Head and Professor, Animal Science

 - Full professorship or equivalence in Animal Science or a closely related discipline.

 This is a full-time, 9-month position with a 10th month of service in this administrative capacity.
-Salary is competitive and commensurate with the applicant’s record.
+Salary is competitive and commensurate with the applicant’s experience.
 The University provides an extensive benefits package, which includes retirement and health insurance coverage.
-A start date between July 1 and August 23, 2022 is anticipated.
+A start date of August 23, 2024 is anticipated.
 Applicants must meet University requirements for appointment at the rank of Associate or Full Professor, with tenure.

 TERMS AND CONDITIONS OF EMPLOYMENT